 The Openair 'TheilSen' function has been used here.
 This uses the Theil-Sen statistical method to determine trends in pollutant concentrations over several years.
 The trend analysis is based on monthly mean pollutant concentrations.
 (At least 75% data capture is required for a valid monthly mean.)
 The 'TheilSen' function includes an option to 'de-seasonalise' the data (i.e. statistically modify the plotted data to remove the influence of seasonal cycles, thus providing a clearer indication of the overall trend).
-The de-seasonalise option has been used for most pollutants, particularly those that show a seasonal pattern; SO2, NO2, particulate matter and CO - but not 1,3-butadiene or ozone.
+The de-seasonalise option has been used for most pollutants, particularly those that show a seasonal pattern; SO2, NO2, particulate matter, CO and ozone - but not 1,3-butadiene.
 Where the 'de-seasonalise' option has been used here, this is indicated in the graph title.
 In these trend graphs, the trend line is shown by a solid red line, with 95% confidence intervals for the trend shown by dotted red lines.
 The trend is given at the top of the graph in green, with confidence intervals shown in square brackets.
-The trend is given as units (e.g. μ g m-3) per year, over the period shown.
+The trend is given as units (e.g. μg m-3) per year, over the period shown.
 This may be followed by a number of symbols, with + indicating that the trend is significant at the 0.1 level, indicating that the trend is statistically significant at the 0.05 level, indicating significance at the 0.01 level and indicating significance at the 0.001 level.
-The 'de-seasonalise' option also fills in gaps in the dataset using an interpolation method.
+It should also be noted that the 'deseasonalise' option fills in any gaps in the dataset using an interpolation method, so the datasets shown in these trend plots appear uninterrupted, though this is not necessarily the case.

 These changes over time are compared to changes in estimated total UK emissions where appropriate.
-Estimated UK emissions data are taken from the National Atmospheric Emissions Inventory (NAEI) website50 at http://naei.defra.gov.uk/index.php.
-(The most recent year for which NAEI emission estimates are available is 2015).
+Estimated UK emissions data are taken from the National Atmospheric Emissions Inventory (NAEI) website at http://naei.beis.gov.uk/.
+(The most recent year for which NAEI emission estimates are available is 2016).
 For some pollutants, the NAEI website allows bar charts to be created, showing emissions over a selected period of years, split between various emission source categories.